Fennec82/ChaosStation-S.P.L.U.R.T-Station-13/README.md

 ## S.P.L.U.R.T.
 Station 13
-Based and maintained from Sandstorm Station 13, which is based and maintained from Citadel, which is based and mantained from /tg/station. (yup)
+Based and maintained from Sandstorm Station 13, which is based and maintained from Citadel, which is based and mantained from /tg/station.

 ### Notice of Modification